lmcinnes/umap/doc/sparse.rst

     news_test = sklearn.datasets.fetch_20newsgroups_vectorized(subset='test')

-If we look at the actual data we have pulled back, we'll see that sklearn has run a ``CountVectorizer`` and produced the data is sparse matrix format.
+If we look at the actual data we have pulled back, we'll see that sklearn has run a ``CountVectorizer`` and produced the data in the sparse matrix format.

 .. code:: python3